zerogetsamgow/dohactheme/README.md

   labs(title="Sepal and petal lengths of irises")+ theme_dohac_blue()
 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead
 #> Warning in grid.Call(C_stringMetric, as.graphicsAnnot(x$label)): font family
-#> 'Helvetica neue' not found, will use 'sans' instead
+#> 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_stringMetric, as.graphicsAnnot(x$label)): font family
-#> 'Helvetica neue' not found, will use 'sans' instead
+#> 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_stringMetric, as.graphicsAnnot(x$label)): font family
-#> 'Helvetica neue' not found, will use 'sans' instead
+#> 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_stringMetric, as.graphicsAnnot(x$label)): font family
-#> 'Helvetica neue' not found, will use 'sans' instead
+#> 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_stringMetric, as.graphicsAnnot(x$label)): font family
-#> 'Helvetica neue' not found, will use 'sans' instead
+#> 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_stringMetric, as.graphicsAnnot(x$label)): font family
-#> 'Helvetica neue' not found, will use 'sans' instead
+#> 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_stringMetric, as.graphicsAnnot(x$label)): font family
-#> 'Helvetica neue' not found, will use 'sans' instead
+#> 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_stringMetric, as.graphicsAnnot(x$label)): font family
-#> 'Helvetica neue' not found, will use 'sans' instead
+#> 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_stringMetric, as.graphicsAnnot(x$label)): font family
-#> 'Helvetica neue' not found, will use 'sans' instead
+#> 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_stringMetric, as.graphicsAnnot(x$label)): font family
-#> 'Helvetica neue' not found, will use 'sans' instead
+#> 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_stringMetric, as.graphicsAnnot(x$label)): font family
-#> 'Helvetica neue' not found, will use 'sans' instead
+#> 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_stringMetric, as.graphicsAnnot(x$label)): font family
-#> 'Helvetica neue' not found, will use 'sans' instead
+#> 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_stringMetric, as.graphicsAnnot(x$label)): font family
-#> 'Helvetica neue' not found, will use 'sans' instead
+#> 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_stringMetric, as.graphicsAnnot(x$label)): font family
-#> 'Helvetica neue' not found, will use 'sans' instead
+#> 'Arial' not found, will use 'sans' instead
 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call(C_textBounds, as.graphicsAnnot(x$label), x$x, x$y, : font
-#> family 'Helvetica neue' not found, will use 'sans' instead
+#> family 'Arial' not found, will use 'sans' instead
 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead

 #> Warning in grid.Call.graphics(C_text, as.graphicsAnnot(x$label), x$x, x$y, :
-#> font family 'Helvetica neue' not found, will use 'sans' instead
+#> font family 'Arial' not found, will use 'sans' instead
 ```

 <img src="man/figures/README-blue_example-1.png" width="80%" />